KeremBakan/SimpleVideoDownloader/README.md

 # SimpleVideoDownloader
-A simple video downloader for various sites.....
+## A simple video downloader for various sites.....
+### You can download videos from this sites
+- Youtube
+- Reddit